Ultra-precision quantum sensing and measurement based on nonlinear hybrid optomechanical systems containing ultracold atoms or atomic Bose-Einstein condensate: quantum optomechanics

-In the absence of the LPN and at zero temperature, there are still two quantum noises, i.e., the imprecision optical shot noise and the radiation pressure BA noise, which always exist due to the quantum nature of the system.
+In the absence of the LPN and at zero temperature, there are still two quantum noises, i.e., the imprecision optical SN and the radiation pressure backaction noise, which always exist due to the quantum nature of the system.
 The power spectrum corresponding to these quantum noises has a minimum value at a specified value of the effective cooperativity where the derivative of the power spectrum versus $|C_{\rm eff}(\omega)|$ is zero.
 This minimized power spectrum which occurs at

-and has been known as the standard quantum limit (SQL), quantifies the best measurement precision that can be achieved for a given mechanical susceptibility and is obtained as
+and has been known as the standard quantum limit (SQL) \cite{milburnBook}, quantifies the best measurement precision that can be achieved for a given mechanical susceptibility and is obtained as